Sled Workout

-Many people may look at it and see pictures of sprinters and football players running with the power sled attached to with a shoulder harness or waist belt and think they are only for sprint training but they are far more versatile.
+Many people see pictures of sprinters and football players running with the power sled attached with a shoulder harness or waist belt and think they are only for sprint training, but they are far more versatile.

-Who can Benefit from Power Sled Workouts ?
+Who Can Benefit from Power Sled Pull Workouts?

-If you are involved with a sport which relies on quintessential power (i.e. all sports) a power sled workout will be a terrific addition to any strength and conditioning program.
+If you are involved in a sport which relies on quintessential power (i.e. all sports), a power sled pull workout will be a terrific addition to any strength and conditioning program.

-Since every repetition involves whole body coordination and an explosive contraction, power sled exercises can be very similar to the motions of certain sports.
+Since every repetition involves whole body coordination and an explosive contraction, power sled exercises can be very similar to the motions required in sports.

-Power Sled exercises can not only help you train for explosive power.
-You can train for strength, stabilization and balance for your entire body.
+Power Sled exercises not only help you train for explosive power; you can also use a Power Sled to train for strength, stabilization, and balance.

 Power Sleds are versatile enough that you can use them by themselves for dynamic Power Sled workouts or along with other classic forms of resistance like free weights, body weight, or cables.

 You can add Olympic plates to the power sled to make it weigh well over 200 pounds.
-If you really want, you could add even more weight on the handles to drag it further.
+If you really want, you could add even more weight on the handles.

 All you really need is about 20 yards of relatively flat ground.
-You can use the power sled on grass, Astroturf, field turf, track, gravel and even cement if you do not care about it getting scratched.
+You can use the power sled on grass, Astroturf, field turf, track, gravel and even cement if you do not care about the Power Sled getting scratched.

-If you do not usually perform outdoor workouts a sled workout outside in the beautiful weather will be a great experience which may rejuvenate your fitness program.
+If you do not usually perform outdoor workouts, a sled pull workout outside in the beautiful weather will be a great experience which may rejuvenate your fitness program.

 You can control the speed of your muscular contractions to create a strength training workout or power workout.

-You can create workout solely with power sled exercises or you can add other resistance training, callisthenic and cardio exercises with the power sled to create dynamic, intense beginner, intermediate or advanced workouts.
+You can create workout solely with power sled exercises or you can add other resistance training, calisthenic exercises, and cardio exercises alongside Power Sled exercises to create dynamic and intense beginner, intermediate or advanced workouts.

 Warm Up

-The power sled was designed to help improve sprint performance and while you will see that is far more versatile, sprints, and resistance running is a great way to warm up as well as workout.
+The Power Sled was designed to help improve sprint performance, and while you will see that is far more versatile, sprints and resistance running are great ways to warm up as well as work out.

-Your power sled should include a waist strap or shoulder harness which you can attach and perform some interval sprints, or form running for a dynamic warm-up.
+Your Power Sled should include a waist strap or shoulder harness which you can strap to yourself while you perform some interval sprints or form running for a dynamic warm-up.

-You can also warm up by performing dynamic flexibility, calisthenics or any form of cardio activity for around 5 minutes to circulate your blood in your periphery, raise your body temperature and ready your body for an intense sled workout.
+You can also warm up by performing dynamic flexibility, calisthenics, or any form of cardio activity for around 5 minutes to circulate the blood into your periphery, raise your body temperature, and ready your body for an intense sled pull workout.

 Core / Abs